TANGO-Project/energy-modeller-calibration-tool/Nvidia GPU Calibration Scripts/README.md

 ## Usage Guide

-he standalone calibration tool is designed to calibrate the model that is used for physical hosts.
+The standalone calibration tool is designed to calibrate the model that is used for physical hosts.
 These scripts aim to work for gathering calibration data that is suitable for the energy modeller.
+These scripts may be launched using sbatch sbatchSubmit.sh or more directly as described below:

 The first stage is to start the monitoring.